-The Polk County Sheriff's Office Detention Weekend Work Program is made up of individuals who have been sentenced to spend a certain number of weekends on a work program as opposed to completing their sentence in jail.
+The Polk County Sheriff's Office Detention Weekday Work Program is made up of individuals who have been sentenced to spend a certain number of weekends on a work program as opposed to completing their sentence in jail.
 The Weekend Work Program serves a three-fold purpose: it allows an individual to pay their debt to society without going to jail, allows an individual to maintain gainful employment, and also eliminates the expense to the taxpayer to house these individuals in the detention facilities.

 The Central County Jail also benefits from the labor provided by the Inmate Work Program Inmates by maintaining the grounds, washing and detailing Detention Transportation vehicles, and cleaning up parking lots.